 We want to ensure that we provide a housing service that is inclusive and representative and that our tenants and leaseholders are treated without discrimination.
-This strategy will support us to deliver this commitment as we want all tenants and leaseholders to be involved regardless of age, disability, sex, gender reassignment, race, religion or belief, sexual orientation, pregnancy and maternity or marriage and civil partnership and we will set out in our action plan (Appendix three) to reach a number of diverse groups within our community.
+This strategy will support us to deliver this commitment as we want all tenants and leaseholders to be involved regardless of age, disability, sex, gender reassignment, race, religion or belief, sexual orientation, pregnancy and maternity or marriage and civil partnership and we will provide the support to enable this.

+Our strategy aims to widen our engagement offer and will seek to use a variety of ways as set out in our action plan (Appendix three) to reach a number of diverse groups within our community.